Uptime is the ratio of time that a server, system, or website is operational compared to the total amount of time it COULD be operational.

 1. What Is The Service Level Agreement Uptime Ratio?

-Your SLA or any other real-time service contract will contain information about the uptime percentage you can expect from your provider.
+Your SLA or any other real-time service contract will contain information about the uptime percentage you can expect from your cloud providers.

 2. What Is Uptime Guarantee?